 Every Sunday, we join millions of Anglicans throughout the world in worship.
 As a member of the Anglican Church of Canada, we use the Book of Alternative Services, which uses contemporary language.
 We use several different hymn books that include an assortment of traditional hymns and more contemporary choruses.
 We also use the Book of Common Prayer throughout the year, which has more poetic or traditional language and is worth experiencing.

 Young ones can normally look forward to Sunday School throughout the school year.

 Join us for one of our Bible studies, a time to deepen our understanding of God's word.
-In summer, 2020, we had a Zoom based study of the Book of Daniel.

 We normally have a variety throughout the year, including Shrove, aka.
 Fat,- or as we Anglicans call it, "Pancake Tuesday."